sandersn/sandersn.github.io/how-does-fix-with-copilot-work.md

 Once every block has a distance and depth, each one gets a score and everything above a certain score gets abbreviated.
 In the simplified example above, if you just sum `distance` and `depth`, you can see that anything above 3 is abbreviated.
 The body of `while (node)` was `distance:1 + depth:3` and the body of `interface Node<T>` was `distance:2 + depth:2`, so both get abbreviated.

 Formatting the error starts with the error text itself, then adds a couple of sub-components: `DiagnosticRelatedInfo` and `DiagnosticSuggestedFix`. `DiagnosticRelatedInfo` itself adds two kinds of information: the first is any related code that the error itself returns.
-For example, Typescript errors like "Duplicate declaration" include the duplicated declaration as related info.
-The second kind of information is the source of imported functions like I showed above. *Fix With Copilot* finds the source of a called function in a language-independent way, using VS Code's language service API, although right now the code only applies to Typescript.
+For example, TypeScript errors like "Duplicate declaration" include the duplicated declaration as related info.
+The second kind of information is the source of imported functions like I showed above. *Fix With Copilot* finds the source of a called function in a language-independent way, using VS Code's language service API, although right now the code only applies to TypeScript.

 `DiagnosticSuggestedFix` is the 'nudge' I described earlier.
 Its uses a Javascript object to map error codes to additional instructions.
 Each language has a nested object.
 Here's a snippet of the object in the middle of the `"typescript:eslint"` object: